 “Getting well below the surface gets us away from the sun’s influence and allows us to measure heat coming from the interior,” said Smrekar.
 “InSight is going take heartbeat and vital signs of the Red Planet for an entire Martian year, two Earth years.
 We are really going to have an opportunity to understand the processes that control the early planetary formation.”

 Mission team members for InSight, the new Mars lander mission selected by NASA to launch in 2016, explain how the spacecraft will advance our knowledge of Mars’ history and rocky planet evolution.

 InSight stands for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport.
 The mission is led by W. Bruce Banerdt of JPL.
-InSight’s science team includes U.S. and international co-investigators from universities, industry and government agencies.
-Along with DLR, the French space agency Centre National d’Etudes Spatiales, or CNES, is also contributing an instrument to the two-year scientific mission.
+InSight’s science team includes U.S. and international co-investigators from universities, industry, and government agencies.
+Along with DLR, the French space agency Center National d’Etudes Spatiales, or CNES, is also contributing an instrument to the two-year scientific mission.

 InSight builds on spacecraft technology used in NASA’s highly successful Phoenix lander mission, which was launched to the Red Planet in 2007 and determined that water ice exists near the surface in the Martian polar regions.

 Along with providing an onboard geodetic instrument to determine the planet’s rotation axis, plus a robotic arm and two cameras used to deploy and monitor instruments on the Martian surface, JPL performs project management for NASA’s Science Mission Directorate.
 NASA’s Marshall Space Flight Center in Huntsville, Alabama, manages the Discovery Program for the agency’s Science Mission Directorate in Washington.
 Lockheed Martin Space Systems in Denver will build the spacecraft.
 JPL is a division of the California Institute of Technology in Pasadena.